The Clinical and Clinical-Developmental Neuropsychology Programs are CPA accredited.

 141 Laurier Ave.
 W., Suite 702

-- For the Clinical Neuropsychology Stream brochure please click here.
+- Clinical Neuropsychology Stream website

 How to Apply

 - New applicants MUST apply to either the Clinical or Clinical Development programs.
 There is NO direct entry to the Clinical Neuropsychology Stream.